maelperreault/stepFileArrowPositionRandomizer/README.md

 Simply remove the .001.bak to have your .sm file once again<br/>

-DO NOT RUN THIS INSIDE YOUR MAIN STEPMANIA SONGS FOLDER THIS WILL RANDOMIZE ALL YOUR SONGS UNDOING THIS IS NOT SUPPORTED
+DO NOT RUN THIS INSIDE YOUR MAIN STEPMANIA SONGS FOLDER THIS WILL RANDOMIZE ALL YOUR SONGS UNDOING THIS IS NOT SUPPORTED<br/>
 I suggest you work in a folder on your desktop just in case<br/>
 I suggest you keep your original (.sm) ifle with beats to do quick beat edits until you are done<br/>
 You can simply run the randomizer again to test new patterns<br/>